How to Save Money on Dental Treatment in the UK

 • Most clinics offer 0% finance over 12 months for treatments over £1,000.

 Dental treatment doesn't have to break the bank.
-Here are twelve practical ways UK patients can reduce what they pay without compromising on safety or quality.
+From free NHS exemptions to dental school savings and 0% finance, here are the most effective ways UK patients reduce what they pay — without compromising safety or quality.

 1. Check if you qualify for free NHS treatment